Business Insider is hiring a junior sales planner

-Business Insider is hiring a Junior Sales Development Planner in New York to support the busy and growing sales team.
+Business Insider is hiring an Junior Sales Development Planner in New York to support the busy and growing sales team.

 The Junior Planner will be a member of our fast-paced sales development team.
 S/he will develop proposals for national brands as well as keep up-to-date on the latest research.
 The planner will also work with the Sales Development Manager to create marketing collateral, including case studies, sell sheets, and more.
 The planner may also assist with surveys.